rancher/tfp-automation/tests/infrastructure/README.md

 #######################
 terraform:
   cni: ""
-  nodeProvider: ""                                # REQUIRED - supported values are aws | linode
+  provider: ""                                # REQUIRED - supported values are aws | linode | harvester
   privateKeyPath: ""                              # REQUIRED - specify private key that will be used to access created instances
   resourcePrefix: ""
   ##########################################